masoudsoroush/UMBC_Data601/Assignments/Assignment-02/README.md

 1.b.
 For each of the 250 movies obtained from 1.a., we find the movie in the *rottentomates* website, and extract the following information through webscraping:
   * Genre
   * Runtime (Movie's length)
-  * Box Office (*i.e.* how much the movie sold tickets in cinemas)
+  * Box Office (*i.e.* how much, in US dollars, the movie sold tickets in cinemas)
   * Critic Ratings (The average rating given by the critics of rottentomatoes)
   * Audience Ratings (The average rating given by general auidience)

 By the end of this step, we will produce a dataframe consisting of 250 rows corresponding to the top 250 movies of all times, and 8 columns corresponding to the above mentioned characteristics.

-2. After collecting all the necessary information in the previous step, we cleanse the data, and store it for the final analysis.
+2. After collecting all the necessary information in the previous step, we cleanse the data, and store it for the final analysis in step 3.
+In this process, there is however a nontrivial step.
+We would like to be able to compare the values of the *Box Office* of these 250 movies with each other.
+This comparison cannot be performed naively, as the box offices of different movies have been obtained in different years!
+To overcome this problem, we collect the value of US dollar in the past 100 years through the CPI index read (and stored as a txt file) from https://www.usinflationcalculator.com/.

 3.